jeffreyadams/atlasofliegroups-docs/atlas_build/html/_sources/tutorial/video_1B/atlas_coordinates.txt

    atlas>

 Notice this is a version of the root_datum command that we had not seen.
-It says `please give me the root datum for the following set of simple roots and coroots'.
+It says asks for the root datum for the given set of simple roots and coroots.
 That is what a root datum is in atlas.
 So you can define the root datum by giving the matrices you want for the simple roots and coroots and atlas will accept them as a root datum.